2025 Global ESSAY PRIZE

 Q. Is there an entry fee?

-A. No. There is no charge to enter our global essay competition unless you submit your essay after the normal deadline, in which case there is a fee of 20.00 USD.
+A. No. There is no charge to enter our global essay competition unless you submit your essay after the normal deadline, in which case there is a fee of 25.00 GBP (for the seven day extension) or 75.00 GBP (for the twenty-one day extension).

 Q. Can I receive a certificate for my participation in your essay competition if I wasn't shortlisted?